A collaborative approach to Lean

 By opening a part of my business to other companies in my industry, am I revealing trade secrets to my competitors?

 You only open as much as you choose to reveal.
-Each company selects the area of the business that they would like the consortium’s help on.
-Most consortium members simply choose an area of the business that is not of concern.
-On the rare occasion that a company is uncomfortable having a particular competitor participate in an activity, the company can request that the competitor sit that one out.
+Each company selects the area of the business they would like the consortium’s help on.
+Consortium members simply choose an area of the business that is not of concern.

 How do I get a Lean consortium started in my area?